sedaro/model-exchange/README.md

   end
 ```

 A `Translaton` is how two `Nodes` are networked together within an exchange.
 Each `Translation` is composed of `Operations`.
-Today an `Operation` is a pair of functions (`forward` and `reverse`) which take a immutable `from` `rep` and a mutable `to` `rep`.
-These functions may read `from` to mutate `to`.
+Today an `Operation` is a pair of functions (`forward` and `reverse`) which take a immutable `from` `Rep` and a mutable `to` `Rep`.
+These functions may read `from` in order to mutate `to`.
 In the example above, if `A`'s foreign model were to change, each `forward` `Operation` of `Translation A <-> B` would be executed with `Rep A` passed as `from` and `Rep B` passed as `to`.

 **Note:** Cycles are not supported in the Exchange translation network.

 Coming soon to Model Exchange is an upgrade to `Operations` where instead of writing code, engineers write SedaroQL queries to define the forward mapping from one `Node` to another.
 These queries will compile to forward and reverse `Operations` that can be executed by the Exchange.
-This capability will shortly following the release of SedaroQLv2 in Sedaro 4.16 and will support translation between ontologically different models such as those depicted below.
+This capability will shortly follow the release of SedaroQLv2 in Sedaro 4.16 and will support translation between ontologically different models such as those depicted below.

 ```mermaid
 erDiagram